-Aside from the most critical criteria being health and safety, we have met nearly all of the guiding principles stated in the Boulder Valley Comprehensive Plan that originally defined this project.
-City staff, Council and CU have put thousands of hours in to this negotiation.
-As residents we have had an abundance of opportunities for community engaement and participation.
+In addition to the most critical criteria being health and safety, we have met nearly all of the guiding principles stated in the Boulder Valley Comprehensive Plan that originally defined this project.
+City staff, Council, and CU have put thousands of hours in to this negotiation.
+As residents we have had an abundance of opportunities for community engagement and participation.
 This process has been long and most importantly thorough.
 I feel that we have gotten CU to agree to a plethora of conditions that have been shaped by years of community input.
 The current annexation agreement with CU contains a lot of community benefits such as:

 Flood Protection: This is the most important factor, as walking away from this draft annexation agreement will undoubtedly continue to place these ~2500 residents at risk.
 This is a major part of our community’s climate resiliency.

-Height limits: With CU agreeing to abide by our 55-foot height limit and to scale their building heights based on the surrounding homes is a huge step for preserving neighborhood character and sight lines.
+Height Limits: CU has agreed to abide by our 55-foot height limit and to scale their building heights based on the surrounding homes, which is a huge step for preserving neighborhood character and sight lines.

 Open Space: Development would be limited to just 129 acres of their 308 acres and the rest would be acquired by the city as new Open Space.